 Processing Purchase Orders & Vendor Bills

-Once the Purchase Order (PO) is confirmed and items are received:
+Once the Purchase Order (PO) is confirmed and items are received, your inventory control system in Odoo automatically tracks the movement and updates stock values in real time.

 Receive the Product, Do the GRN, Next